spacerace/HY-MiniSTM32V/libopencm3_USART1/README.md

 ```
 $ make
 ```
-This will build libopencm3 and the blink-code.
+This will build libopencm3 and the demo-code.
 It will generate an ELF, a BIN and a HEX binary, as well as listing and map files.

 # libopencm3